XP-NETWORK/xpjs/README.md

 ### 3.1 Example of getting the signer object (for manual EVM testing in the BE)

-Avoid using 3.1 setup in production.
+Avoid using the $3.n$ setups in production.
 Use it for initial or backend testing only.
 <br/>

 Add your private key to the environment: